FreakyFranzi/SpielBar/README.md

 How to build apps with Android Studio and how to create a working UI which the user will like
 ## What's next for SpielBar
 To create a fully functional prototype based on our concept to show our idea and to try it out.

+## About the data
+you can find here a technical description how the project would fully work and the .zip with the current version of the app as it was shown in the video